arangodb/docs/3.8/arangosearch-analyzers.md

 **Examples**

 Create a collection with coordinates pairs stored in an attribute `location`, a `geopoint` Analyzer with default properties, and a View using the Analyzer.
-Then query for locations that are within a 3 kilometer radius of a given point:
+Then query for locations that are within a 3 kilometer radius of a given point.
+The stored coordinates are in latitude, longitude order, but `GEO_POINT()` and `GEO_DISTANCE()` expect longitude, latitude order:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline analyzerGeoPointPair